hafslundnett/hn-config-lib-go/README.md

-# hn-config-lib-go
+# HN Config Lib GO

-GO-implementation of Vault for HafslundNett
+GO-implementation of Vault, HID and additional related helper libraries for HafslundNett

 UNDER DEVELOPMENT

+Examples:
-To run: Make sure environment variables are set before running.
+Make sure environment variables are set before running.
+See demo.go for a more comprehensive example

+Vault example:
 VAULT_ADDR: The address of the vault.
 If not set (or empty) it will default to localhost.
 GITHUB_TOKEN: A github login token.
 If not set (or empty) it will default to use K8 to login.
 VAULT_CACERT: If the Vault does not have a publicly signed Ca certificate, you may set VAULT_CACERT as the file location of the self-signed certificate for the vault server (.pem format).

-Example usage:
-(Requires environment variables to be set)

 ```GO
 import (